MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/Test Preview for Monetized apps.md

 :::image type="content" source="../assets/images/apps-in-meetings/Preview-in-teams.png" alt-text="Preview offer in Teams":::

-* If the user is not part of the **preview audience** defined in the app manifest, a warning message appears and the **Buy a Subscription** button isn't available for the user.
+* If the user isn't part of the **preview audience** defined in the app manifest, a warning message appears and the **Buy a Subscription** button isn't available for the user.

     >[!WARNING]
     > No plans found with **-preview**.
 Make sure you're in the preview audience.

     :::image type="content" source="../assets/images/apps-in-meetings/preview-testing-no-audience.png" alt-text="No preview audience":::

-* If the offer ID specified in the app manifest is not a preview offer, a warning message appears and the user won't be able to sideload the app to Teams.
+* If the offer ID specified in the app manifest isn't a preview offer, a warning message appears and the user can't sideload the app to Teams.

     >[!WARNING]
     > This isn't a preview offer.
 Be sure to append the **-preview** to the Offerid..

     :::image type="content" source="../assets/images/apps-in-meetings/Preview-testing-no-iffer-id.png" alt-text="No preview offer ID":::

-* If the preview offer and preview audience is specified in the app manifest, the **Buy a Subscription** button is available for the user.
+* If the preview offer and preview audience are specified in the app manifest, the **Buy a Subscription** button is available for the user.

     :::image type="content" source="../assets/images/apps-in-meetings/preview-testing-offer-audience-available.png" alt-text="offer ID and preview audience specified":::